Team Reflection:

 Truth + Reconciliation

 Some of us carry direct experience working with Indigenous communities, others have had only glimpses, and a few are just beginning this journey.
-That mix shaped the honesty of our conversation.
+Though our backgrounds differed, we approached our conversation with honesty.
 We admitted where we feel unprepared, where our processes fall short, and where we have seen Indigenous voices meaningfully shape a project.

 We asked ourselves hard questions: